AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 The [JCR (Java Content Repository) 2.0 APIs](https://docs.adobe.com/docs/en/spec/javax.jcr/javadocs/jcr-2.0/index.html) is part of a specification for JCR implementations (in the case of AEM, [Apache Jackrabbit Oak](https://jackrabbit.apache.org/oak/)).
 All JCR implementation must conform to and implement these APIs, and thus, is the lowest level API for interacting with AEM's content.

 The JCR itself is a hierarchical/tree-based NoSQL datastore AEM uses as its content repository.
 The JCR has a vast array of supported APIs, ranging from content CRUD to querying content.
-Despite this robust API, it is rare  they're preferred  over the higher level AEM and Sling abstractions.
+Despite this robust API, it is rare  they're preferred  over the higher level AEM and [!DNL Sling] abstractions.

 Always prefer the JCR APIs over the Apache Jackrabbit Oak APIs.
 The JCR API's are for ***interacting*** with a JCR repository, whereas the Oak APIs are for ***implementing*** a JCR repository.